scacela/oci-ndrives-mnodes/README.md

 - Update the variables in vars.tf with your values
 - Create a file with extension .sh in the same directory as vars.tf and populate it with TF\_VAR\_ environment variables assigned with your values, as in this template, for example:
 <pre>
-export TF_VAR_compartment_ocid=&ltocid of compartment where non-bastion nodes exist and where block volume(s) will be deployed&gt export TF_VAR_region=&ltregion identifier of region where Terraform actions will be implemented&gt export TF_VAR_ssh_private_key_bastion=$(cat &ltbastion node private ssh key&gt) export TF_VAR_ssh_private_key_non_bastion=$(cat &ltnon-bastion node private ssh key&gt)
+export TF_VAR_compartment_ocid=&ltocid of compartment where non-bastion nodes exist and where Block Volume(s) will be deployed&gt export TF_VAR_region=&ltregion identifier of region where Terraform actions will be implemented&gt export TF_VAR_ssh_private_key_bastion=$(cat &ltbastion node private ssh key&gt) export TF_VAR_ssh_private_key_non_bastion=$(cat &ltnon-bastion node private ssh key&gt)